Right Bank Restaurants

 RUE des petites écuries (you want the COUR).
 If you do confuse them,

-that's Julien at right),
+that's Julien below),

 cheap—probably about 40-75€, depending on how excessive you feel—but